Coined Cuisine

 2. Boil the rinsed beans in a large pot of water, uncovered, for 5 minutes.
 You want the pot to come to a rolling boil.

-3. Cut the heat off, then let the beans soak in that hot water for an hour.
+3. Cut the heat off, cover the pot, then let the beans soak in the hot water for an hour.

-4. Rinse and drain the water once more, then they are ready to use!
+4. Drain the water once more, then they are ready to use!

 Tips & Tricks: